StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     **Directories authentication**

     !!! info "Prerequisite"
         Users must have an existing account in TheHive's local database to authenticate successfully.
-To automate account creation, ensure that [LDAP servers](../../administration/ldap-server.md) are configured in TheHive.
+[Configure the LDAP servers](../../administration/ldap-server.md) in TheHive to automate account creation.

         User data is synchronized periodically:
         - New LDAP users are automatically created in TheHive.
         - Removed users are disabled.
         - Organization membership and user profiles are assigned based on LDAP group membership.

         The configuration must include a mapping of LDAP groups to corresponding organizations and profiles.